 Electronics release blue light.
 When the eyes absorb it, our circadian clock is delayed.
 Melatonin, a hormone that regulates sleep, is suppressed.
 Cognitive function also declines the next morning.10 Plus, using electronics overstimulates the mind, making it hard to sleep.
 According to Indiana University, it’s best to turn off devices at least an hour before bedtime.11

 Adopting these habits will take time.
 Be patient with yourself and pay attention to how you feel.
-Eventually, you’ll be sure
+Eventually, you’ll be sure to notice a difference.

 |↑1||Why Is Sleep Important?
 National Heart, Lung, and Blood Institute.|

 |↑2, ↑4, ↑9, ↑11||Sleep Hygiene.
 Indiana University Health.|

 |↑3||Scheer, Frank AJL, Christopher J. Morris, and Steven A. Shea.
 “The internal circadian clock increases hunger and appetite in the evening independent of food intake and other behaviors.”
 Obesity 21, no. 3 (2013): 421-423.|

 |↑6||Drake, Christopher, Timothy Roehrs, John Shambroom, and Thomas Roth.
 “Caffeine effects on sleep taken 0, 3, or 6 hours before going to bed.”
 Journal of clinical sleep medicine: JCSM: official publication of the American Academy of Sleep Medicine 9, no. 11 (2013): 1195.|

 |↑7||Improve Your Sleep Hygiene.
 University of California San Francisco.|

 |↑8||Alcohol, Antidepressants, and Circadian Rhythms.
 National Institute on Alcohol Abuse and Alcoholism.|